How to fund a business idea is one of the top questions aspiring entrepreneurs ask themselves.

 Yet, at the same time this kind of an investment might give your company the

-necessary means for exponential growth and make you a rich and successful founder.
+necessary means for exponential growth.
 It all depends on your idea, goals and implementation.

 Different ways to fund a new business are bootstrapping, friends, family and fools, awards, grants, crowdfunding, startup programs including incubators and accelerators, loans, and investors including business angels, venture capitalists and IPO.
 I elaborate on these below.